-PJM's Use of Fuels Data
+PJM's Use of Resource Limitation Data

-PJM uses the fuel data in conjunction with the other data reported in the SSR to evaluate system conditions.
-Reports are then compiled.
-Some portions of the reports are posted electronically via the internet or emailed/faxed to members so all members can assess the severity of the impending weather and available generation capacity.
+PJM uses the resource limitation data in conjunction with the other data reported to PJM to evaluate system conditions.
 Additionally reports derived from this information are used to lead strategy discussions among SOS members about the criticality of the situation and to determine the timing of various emergency procedures that may be used.